 Students choosing a second minor outside the department must devise a coherent program of study in that discipline, in consultation with their political science faculty adviser and with faculty from the other department.
 Students choosing an external minor must complete a minimum of three courses at the 600 level in the external minor’s discipline, earning a grade of B or better.
 They must also pass a comprehensive examination prepared and evaluated by faculty from that department in consultation with faculty of the Department of Political Science.

-The final examination of the dissertation will take the form of a defense conducted under the rules of the Graduate Board of the Johns Hopkins University.
+Students must pass a final examination that takes the form of a defense of the doctoral dissertation that is conducted under the rules of the Graduate Board of Johns Hopkins University.

 Field-specific basic expectations, procedures, and requirements are stated below.
 These are implemented, interpreted, and adjusted in the light of the intellectual orientations and objectives of individual students.
 It is important that students work closely with their advisers and with the faculty in their major and minor fields in constructing and pursuing their programs of study.

 Students majoring and minoring in American Politics will work with at least two faculty members to develop a plan of study that includes recommended course work and other preparation needed to pass a comprehensive exam.
 Students completing a major are expected to demonstrate a breadth of knowledge sufficient for framing a dissertation in the relevant disciplinary literature and teaching undergraduate courses in the field; students who pursue a minor may focus more narrowly on an area of study in which they demonstrate fluency.
 These may include, but are not limited to, the following areas of faculty interest:

 - American Political Institutions (Congress, Courts, and the Executive)

 - Urban Politics